Aziza Amir

-Early life and career
+Early life

 Aziza Amir was born Mofida Mohamed Ghoneim in Damiettia, Egypt on 17 December 1901.
 Amir went to school at Hosn El Massarat on Mohamed Ali Street.
 Her dad worked at sea to provide for her family.
 Amir changed her name due to the general outlook of Egyptian society on theatre women and how it would’ve negatively affected her family's reputation.
 After the revolution of 1919 women's levels of energy rose and they wanted to make a difference.
 Amir got her acting start in the theater.

+Career

 Aziza then took the stage and started working as a theatre actress.
 She played the part of Napoleon's Daughter on stage, and that is how she met her first husband Ahmed El Sheirei, who was the mayor of Samalout.
 She joined the "Ramsis" acting troupe in 1925.
 She acted in the theater until 1935, when she decided to focus her attention on films.

 After years in the theatre business she decided to get into the cinema business, She starred in what scholars arguably call the first Egyptian film ever made Laila (1927) was released on 16 November 1927.
-The release of Laila (1927) came after various problems with its Turkish Director Wadad Orfi and German producers.
+The release of Laila came after various problems with its Turkish Director Wadad Orfi and German producers.
 There were disputes while the film was being made and, as a result, Orfi was replaced by Stephane Rosti.
 Both the media and Amir husband's family at the time of Lailas release opposed her participation in the film; Laila went on to be a success.
 In 1933, she wrote, directed, and starred in Pay for your Sins (1933).